snymax/acufy/README.md

       '#4d5b38'
   ],
   seed:{
-    x:2, have it test 2 cells on the left and right rather then just one y:1
+    x:2,  //have acufy test 2 cells on the left and right rather then just one y:1
   }
 ```